aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 ## Project Setup
-This project is the CDK implementation of 'Extract Send Message' pattern.
+This project is the CDK implementation of ['Extract Send Message'](../../patterns/extract_send_message.md) pattern.

 It has 2 stacks:
--[lib/send-message-from-code.ts] This stack creates a lambda which publishes message to sqs directly from code -[lib/send-message-from-destionation.ts] This stack creates a lambda which uses lambda destination to asynchrnously send message
+- [lib/send-message-from-code.ts](lib/send-message-from-code.ts) This stack creates a lambda which publishes message to sqs directly from code
+- [lib/send-message-from-destionation.ts](lib/send-message-from-code.ts) This stack creates a lambda where message sending is extracted from code and wired in CDK using

 ## Project Usage

 ## Pre-Requisite

-AWS CLI already configured with Administrator permission
+AWS CLI is configured with Administrator permission.

 ## Build